 How to Utilize the Outputs of Functions

-Vector{Parameter}: output ofposterior_samplerVector{ReducedForm}: output ofreducedformVector{LatentSpace}: output oflatentspaceVector{YieldCurve}: output offitted_YieldCurveVector{TermPremium}: output ofterm_premiumVector{Forecast}: outputs ofconditional_forecastsandscenario_analysis
+Vector{Parameter}: output ofposterior_samplerVector{ReducedForm}: output ofreducedformVector{LatentSpace}: output oflatentspaceVector{YieldCurve}: output offitted_yieldcurveVector{TermPremium}: output ofterm_premiumVector{Forecast}: outputs ofconditional_forecastandconditional_expectation

-Each entry of the above vectors is a posterior sample and takes the form of a struct, which is one of the following: Parameter, ReducedForm, LatentSpace, YieldCurve, TermPremium, Forecast.
-The above six struct have their unique fields.
-See the API section to see what fields each struct contains.
-Section Notations explains the specific meanings of the fields.
+Each entry in the vectors above is a posterior sample and takes the form of a struct: Parameter, ReducedForm, LatentSpace, YieldCurve, TermPremium, or Forecast.
+The above six structs have unique fields.
+See the API section for the fields each struct contains.
+The Notations section explains the specific meanings of the fields.

 samples_phi = saved_params[:phi]for saved_params::Vector{Parameter}.
-Then, samples_phi is a vector, and samples_phi[i] is the i-th posterior sample of phi.
+Then samples_phi is a vector, and samples_phi[i] is the i-th posterior sample of phi.
 Note that samples_phi[i] is a matrix in this case.
-(Julialang allows Vector to have Array elements.)
+(Julia allows vectors to have array elements.)

 Descriptive Statistics of the Posterior Distributions